ronaldoussoren/py2app/doc/index.rst

 .. rst-class:: lead

-   Py2app packages Python GUI applications as macOS application or plugin bundles.
+   Py2app packages Python GUI applications as standalone macOS application or plugin bundles.

+   This allows distributing such application to others that don't have Python installed on their system.

 .. container:: buttons